Finite complex reflection arrangements are K(pi,1): Well-generated complex reflection groups

 \begin{proof} Let $\xi$ be any system of basic derivations.
 Write $M=M_0+X_nM_1$, as in characterisation $(iv)$ from the above theorem.
 The matrix $M_1$ is invertible in $\GL_n(\BC[X_1,\dots,X_{n-1}])$.
 The matrix $M_1^{-1} M = M_1^{-1}M_0 + X_n \Id$ represents a flat system of basic derivations (weighted homogeneity is preserved by the Gaussian elimination procedure). \end{proof}

 Contrary to what happens with real reflection groups, we may not use the identification $V\simeq V^*$ to obtain a ``flat system of basic invariants''.

 Irreducible groups which are not well-generated may always be generated by $\dim V + 1$ reflections.
 This fact has been observed long ago, by case-by-case inspection, but no general argument is known.
 In some sense, these badly-generated groups should be thought of as affine groups.
-The simplest example of a non-well-generated group is the group $G(4,2,2)$, generated by
+The simplest example of a non-well-generated group is the group $G(4,2,2)$, generated by Among high-dimensional exceptional complex reflection groups, only $G_{31}$ is badly-generated (see Example \ref{exampleg31}).